-- 3.4.2.1 The two key principle guidelines for programme classification or rating are: - (a) To protect children and vulnerable adults from potentially harmful or otherwise unsuitable content. - (b) To empower consumers, particularly parents and those with responsibility for children, to make informed viewing decisions. - 3.4.2.2 Broadcast material must be classified prior to being aired. - 3.4.2.3 Broadcasters are encouraged to include in all parental guided programmes warnings in other publicity materials like the TV page in newspapers and TV guides. - 3.4.2.4 All trailers and promotional material shown before the watershed period must comply with the programming during the watershed.
+- 3.5.2.1 The two key principles for programme classification and rating are: - (a) To protect children and vulnerable adults from potentially harmful or otherwise unsuitable content. - (b) To empower consumers, particularly parents and those with responsibility for children, to make informed listening and viewing decisions. - 3.5.2.2 Broadcast material must adhere to the set classification and rating guidelines of Kenya prior to being aired, with the exception of current affairs, events of national interest and news. - 3.5.2.3 The classification and rating of programming material shall be continuously displayed through out the duration of its programming.

-3.4.3 FTA broadcasting rating system
+- 3.5.2.4 Broadcasters shall include in all parental guided programmes warnings in other publicity materials like the TV page in newspapers and TV guides. - 3.5.2.5 All trailers and promotional material shown before the watershed period must comply with the programming classification and rating during the watershed.

+3.5.3 FTA Broadcasting Rating System

-- 3.4.3.1 Representations of sexually explicit content must not occur before the watershed period (in the case of television), when children are particularly likely to be listening (in the case of radio), or when content is likely to be accessed by children. - 3.4.3.2 Programmes rated Adult only should not be aired during the watershed period.
+- 3.5.3.1 Representations of violence and sexually explicit content must not occur during the watershed period (in the case of television), when children are particularly likely to be listening (in the case of radio), or when content is likely to be accessed by children. - 3.5.3.2 Programmes unsuitable for children and/or rated as Adult only should not be aired during the watershed period.

-3.4.4 Subscription and 'Pay per view' broadcasting rating system
+3.5.4 Subscription and 'Pay per view' Broadcasting Rating System